tris203/rzls.nvim/README.md

 ### Trouble

-If you use trouble for diagnostics, then you want to excludion the virtual buffers from diagnostics
+If you use trouble for diagnostics, then you want to exclude the virtual buffers from diagnostics

 ```lua